 In my hand, egg-goo still dangling from its body, its strength is shocking.
 It’s flipper-legs push against my palm as I lower it into the sand.
 Once down, it stops.
 Nothing.
 A few seconds ago this little leathery nugget was fighting with more power than I imagined possible for its size, and now nothing.

 Soon, one arm moves; then another, and another.
 A few seconds later, the tiny sea turtle is flapping its floppy arms as it drags itself through the wet sand.
-Kylee sets her’s down with a similar reaction.
+Kylee sets her’s (that she named ‘Popeye‘ due to its strong arms) down with a similar reaction.
 Eventually, a soft, rolling wave reaches the first few turtles and, while only a few inches high at its crest, sends the hatchlings tumbling.
 The turtles press on.

 After a couple of waves, some are tumbled back to where they started and have to try again.
 This is just part of the strengthening process.
 As much as you want to help them, they are doing exactly what they are meant to do.
 Get beaten by the waves, until they are strong enough to swim away on their own.